 BNP Paribas Group's counterparty risk arises from its credit risk in the specific context of market transactions, investments, and/or settlements.
 BNP Paribas Group's exposure to counterparty risk, excluding CVA (Credit Valuation Adjustment) risk at 31 December 2021, is comprised of: 44% to the corporate sector, 19% to governments and central banks, 13% to credit institutions and investment firms, and 24% to clearing houses.
 By product, BNP Paribas Group's exposure, excluding CVA ("Credit Valuation Adjustment") risk, at 31 December 2021 is comprised of: 51% in OTC derivatives, 33% in repurchase transactions and securities lending/borrowing, 10% in listed derivatives and 6% in contributions to the clearing houses' default funds.
 The amount of this risk varies over time, depending on fluctuations in market parameters affecting the potential future value of the covered transactions.
-In addition, CVA ("Credit Valuation Adjustment") risk measures the risk of losses related to CVA volatility resulting from fluctuations in credit spreads associated with the counterparties to which the BNP Paribas Group is subject to risk.
-The risk-weighted assets subject to counterparty credit risk amounted to EUR 42 billion at 31 December 2022, or 6% of the total risk-weighted assets at 31 December 2021.
+In addition, CVA ("Credit Valuation Adjustment") risk measures the risk of losses related to CVA volatility resulting from fluctuations in credit spreads associated with the counterparty credit risk amounted to EUR 42 billion at 31 December 2022, or 6% of the total risk-weighted assets at 31 December 2021.

 Securitisation risk in the banking book: securitisation is a transaction or arrangement by which the credit risk associated with a liability or set of liabilities is subdivided into tranches.
 Any commitment made by the BNP Paribas Group under a securitisation structure (including derivatives and liquidity lines) is considered to be a securitisation.
 The bulk of the BNP Paribas Group's commitments are in the prudential banking portfolio.
 Securitised exposures are essentially those generated by the BNP Paribas Group.
 The securitisation positions held or acquired by the BNP Paribas Group may also be categorised by its role: of the positions as at 31 December 2021, BNP Paribas was originator of 50%, was sponsor of 31% and was investor of 19%.
-The risk-weighted assets subject to this type of risk amounted to EUR 16 billion at 31 December 2022, or 2% of the total risk-weighted assets of the BNP Paribas Group compared to EUR 14 billion representing 2% of the total risk-weighted assets at 31 December 2021.
+The risk-weighted assets subject to this type of risk amounted to EUR 16 billion at 31 December 2022, or 2% of the total risk-weighted assets at 31 December 2021.